thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Some installations saw worksheet performance degrade for worksheets with a large number of columns.
 Users can now set a configuration option to avoid these problems.

-- Previously setting both the browser and the ThoughSpot profile value failed to display numbers and date formats in the proper locale.
+- Previously setting both the browser and the ThoughtSpot profile value failed to display numbers and date formats in the proper locale.
 This problem was corrected.
 Setting the ThoughtSpot profile to the proper locale results in the appropriate display of date and number formats.
 It also causes translated strings to appear in the interface where they exist.

 - Active directory (AD) synchronization was not working.
 Moreover, if AD security group had no members in it, then the synchronization did not recognize the group at all.
 These problems were corrected, empty groups are recognized and users moved between groups now are properly synchronized by ThoughtSpot.